HassenSaidi/sqlite2rust/README.md

 sqlite>
 ```

-The tool c2rust seems to be working.
+The tool c2rust seems to be working!
 A significant code base such as SQLite can be made to work with little effort.
 The tool produces unsafe Rust code that closely mirrors the input C code.
 T
 he primary goal of c2rust is to produce code that is functionally identical to the input C code.